 Brian Funck is an editor and producer of award-winning documentaries for film and television.
-Recent projects include two investigative true-crime series, My Brother's Bomber (two Emmy awards) and Who Killed Malcolm X?
+A frequent collaborator with PBS, his work with FRONTLINE has been recognized by the Peabody Awards five times – twice as a Finalist, and three times as a Peabody Award winner for Confronting ISIS, Separated, and America and the Taliban, each of which Brian edited and produced.
+Other recent projects include two investigative true-crime series, My Brother's Bomber (two Emmy Awards) and Who Killed Malcolm X?
 (Emmy nomination), which were instrumental in the arrest of new suspects or the exoneration of old ones.
-Brian was an editor and co-producer of the PBS-Frontline documentaries, Confronting ISIS and Separated: Children at the Border, both of which won a Peabody Award.
-He was editor and co-writer of I.M.
-Pei: Building China Modern for PBS-American Masters (CINE Golden Eagle winner) and After the Fall: HIV Grows Up, which won a SIMA Award for Best Editing Documentary Short.
+Brian was editor of Poisoned Ground (three Emmy nominations); editor and co-writer of I.M.
+Pei: Building China Modern (CINE Golden Eagle winner): editor and co-writer of After the Fall: HIV Grows Up, which won a SIMA Award for Best Editing Documentary Short.
 He was also an editor on Happy Valley, which premiered at Sundance, and a contributing editor on Long Strange Trip, which was shortlisted for an Academy Award.

 Brian is regularly involved in the heavy lifting stages of post-production: finding the story, combing interviews and transcripts, helping to create a workable structure.
 An experienced musician and music editor, he also frequently collaborates with directors and composers to help craft and edit a score that complements the film.